-M.E. stands for Myalgic Encephalomyelitis.
-It's an illness that affects 250,000 children and adults in the UK.
+In the UK M.E. (also known as Chronic Fatigue Syndrome or CFS) affects 250,000 adults including children and young people.
 M.E ranges in severity from mild, moderate, severe through to very severe.
-Roughly 1 in 4 people with M.E are affected levelly or very severely.
+Around 1 in 4 people with M.E are affected severely or very severely.

-M.E & Me
+M.E. & Me

-When I first started to feel symptoms my GP just kept diagnosing me with 'Post Viral Fatigue Syndrome', though what virus was affecting me so badly was unknown.
-Then a few years later in 2017 I saw my FND neurologist in London.
+Then finally in July 2017 I saw a neurologist in London.
 Some of my symptoms didn't fit with FND alone.
-He asked me questions about my fatigue and other symptoms, how much activity I could do before my symptoms worsened and how long did it take me to recover etc. He then went on to say that as well as confirming my FND diagnosis I also have M.E, a condition I'd never heard of.
+He asked me questions about my fatigue and other symptoms, how much activity I could do before my symptoms worsened and how long did it take me to recover etc. He then went on to say that as well as diagnosing me with FND he also said that I also have M.E.

-As time has gone on my M.E has had it's ups and downs but ever so slowly, bit-by-bit my M.E has worsened and my M.E is now considered and classed as 'severe'.
+As time has gone on my M.E has had it's ups and downs but ever so slowly, bit-by-bit my M.E has worsened and my M.E is now considered and classed as being 'severe'.

 M.E. is much more than just 'simply feeling tired'.
 I experience a wide range of different symptoms all over my body from memory difficulties, brain fog, different types of pain, autonomic issues, Post Exertion Malaise, flu-like symptoms and much more.
 For me I experience my M.E more as a neuro-immune condition so my immune system is also greatly affected.